coinbase/salus/docs/scanners/base.md

       # regex: /\Afoo|bar|baz\z/i, # Optionally you can use a regex to only allow certain matches
     },
     file: :file,
-    file_list: :file_list
+    file_list: :file_list,
-  },
     multiple: :string,
     descriptive: { # Use a more descriptive name
       type: :flag,
       keyword: 'd' # Use the original non-descriptive name here }
+  }
 )
 ```